HoHieuLuc/js-easy-exercises/super-easy.md

 console.log("MAX : " + Math.max(10, 2, NaN)); // Explain
 console.log("MAX : " + Math.max()); // Explain
 ```
+Output: MAX : NaN <br/>
+MAX : -Infinity <br/>
+If at least one of arguments cannot be converted to a number, the result is NaN. <br/>
+If no arguments are given, the result is -Infinity.

 ## Q. ***Predict the output of the following JavaScript code?
 Please explain***